abeldebeer/chefling-di-java/README.md

 - Non-static member classes.
 - Anonymous classes.

+These types are not allowed because the container would not know how to resolve them automatically.
+Either because there is no logical default (e.g. `boolean`, `String`), or because no instance can be created of the type (e.g. `enum`, annotation).

+#### _Java supports multiple constructors.
+How does Chefling decide which one to use?_

+The `create()` method walks through all constructors and picks one when either:

+- The constructor has no parameters.
+It makes it the most reasonable default.
+- All constructor parameters are resolvable by the container. (see question above)

+If no 'default' constructor can be picked, an exception will be thrown.
+This will also be the case if the class has no `public` constructors.

 #### _Does Chefling detect circular dependencies?_

 Yes, an exception will be thrown.
 The only proper way of handling circular dependencies is to change